GVigne/Molonaviz/molonaviz/docs/TechnicalGuide.md

 - it must be able to store and manage information about a virtual laboratory, a virtual study, and the associated detectors' technical specificities.
 - it must be able to store the raw measures from detectors, the given cleaned measures and different types of computations.
 These computations are essentially time series.

 Currently, the storage method used is a SQL database.
-The ERD is given in the *docs* folder.
+The ERD is given in the ```docs``` folder, in *.png* format and *.vpd* (which allows to easily modify it using Visual Paradigm).
+Finally, a set of SQL instructions is avilable in the ```docs/ERD_structure.sql``` file, allowing to easily rebuild from scratch a database.
+This file has been generated using the export function of Sqlite Studio.

 #### Database structure
 The database is mostly divided into two parts: one for managing virtual labs and studies, and one for computations.
 A laboratory is essentially a set of detectors: currently there are only two types of detectors, pressure sensors and shafts (used to measure temperature).
 It should be relatively easy to add new detectors simply by creating the associated table with a foreign key onto the laboratory table.